Mailhappen/zimbra-8815/USAGE.md

 3. Production: `mkdir production` and create `compose.yml`.
 The actual production environment.

 You can use 3 VM for each of the environment above.
 Or you can squeeze all into one VM.

-## More helps

-1. How to access the container shell prompt?

-   `docker exec -it myproject-mail-1 /bin/bash`

-2. Is FOSS end of life?

-   Yes, this 8.8.15 is end of life on 31 Dec 2023. https://www.zimbra.com/product/product-lifecycle/

-3. How can I contribute?

-   The source is published at https://github.com/Mailhappen/zimbra-8815